 Praying Mantis: The Power of Stillness

 From Animal Speaks: “The Praying Mantis epitomizes the power of stillness.
 Through learning to still the outer mind and go within, we can draw upon a greater power—physical, emotional, mental, and spiritual.
 It is this ability for stillness that makes the Mantis a great hunter and enables it to survive.
 It will wait motionless , blending into its surroundings.
-Then at the most opportune time, it will suddenly grasp its prey in its long forelegs which fold over its victim like a jackknife closing upon it.”
+Then at the most opportune time, it will suddenly grasp its prey in its long forelegs which fold over its victim like a jackknife closing upon it”.

 It goes on to say that the Praying Mantis can be called upon to help people with meditation.
 After reading it, with a big smile on my face, I sat in my Tambo to give the meditation thing another shot.
 Every time my mind would drift I would looked up at Fred and he would just be sitting there praying like a little Buddha, looking right at me.
 Not surprisingly, from that point on I found my flow on the meditation tip.
 Fred chilled in my tambo for a day or so and then went on his way.
 We definitely had a good hang while he was there.

 This trip was intense, unbelievably deep, and a very powerful experience.
 A simple blog post can not begin to sum up what happened down there.
 Back in civilization now, sitting on my couch in the West Village, I am filled to the brim with gratitude.
 I have such appreciation for my life and to be surrounded by such beautiful love on all angles.
 To be able to take trips like this is truly a blessing–and I am so very grateful.
-By the end of our diet, 10 pounds lighter, I was definitely ready to come back to reality.

-I have definitely found that when I have gone off the grid in a deep and meaningful way, I always come back on the grid with a hell of a lot more appreciation for life, and especially the people close to me.
+I have found that when I have gone off the grid in a deep and meaningful way, I always come back on the grid with a hell of a lot more appreciation for life, and especially the people close to me.
 I came back with six pages of journal entries, more new ideas that I can even get my head around, and answers to questions I have had for a long time.
 If there is one word I can use to describe this results of this trip, it is progress.

 The long walk out of camp, and slowly but surely back to reality.